 There was a time not too long ago when formal wear meant formal wear.
 It meant suit jackets worn with suit trousers, dress shoes, shirts and ties.
-It echoed with the idea of formal occasions (your second cousins wedding, distant uncles funeral or your grandma’s birthday and other such ‘events’ you were forced to attend).
-Formal meant business meetings where everyone was bored out of their minds listening to the boss, in his ill-fitting formal suit, boring you rigid with brainstorming sessions.
+It echoed the idea of formal occasions (your second cousin’s wedding, distant uncle’s funeral, your grandma’s birthday and other such ‘events’ you were forced to attend).
+Formal meant business meetings where everyone was bored out of their minds listening to the boss, in his ill-fitting formal suit, tediously going through the motions with brainstorming sessions.

-Formal wear used to automatically bring to mind stuffy men in stuffy suits looking down their noses at people they believed to be beneath them, or else it recalled the daily 9 ‘til 5 rat race, suits crammed like beans in a can upon the underground, their once pristine suits now as creased as tracing paper.
+Formal wear used to automatically bring to mind stuffy bankers in stuffy suits looking down their noses at people they believed to be beneath them.
+Or it recalled the daily 9-5 rat race, lemmings crammed like beans in a can on the underground, their once pristine suits now as creased as tracing paper.

-Thankfully, the term formal wear has a whole new connotation.
-Of course it still retains its sense of classicism but it has softened around the edges in its old age; it has embraced the modern, the new, the contemporary.
+Thankfully, these days the term ‘formal wear’ has a whole new connotation.
+Of course, it still retains its sense of classicism, but it has softened around the edges in its old age.
+It now embraces the modern, the new, the contemporary.
 No longer do we think of formal wear as simply a part of Savile Row – formal has embraced fashion.

-The boundaries of modern’s menswear have expanded greatly in the past decade and none more so than with the merger of formal and casual wear.
-Maybe once these two sides of the style-meets-fashion divide may have peered nervously at one another across the room but the 21st Century has seen a relationship blossom in to a full-blown romance.
+The boundaries of modern’s menswear have expanded greatly in the past decade, and none more so than with the merger of formal and casual wear.
+Maybe once these two sides of the style-meets-fashion divide may have peered nervously at one another across the room, but the 21st Century has seen a relationship blossom into a full-blown love affair.

-Nowadays no one bats an eyelid if a blazer is worn with jeans, a formal shirt is worn done up to the neck but with no tie or if suit trousers are worn with a tucked in t-shirt and trainers upon your feet.
-These days wear a suit with a pair of trainers or ripped, slim fitting jeans with a pair of brogues and not only will no one mind, people will actually think you are cool.
+Here and now, no one bats an eyelid if a blazer is worn with jeans; a dress shirt is worn done up to the neck sans tie; or suit trousers are worn with a tucked in T-shirt and sneakers on your feet.

-Of course there are those who do not sit well with the formal-meets-casual amalgamation but frankly, no one cares what they think because as Dylan once said: “Times they are a changin’” and it’s time for the new guard, the pioneers of both fashion and style, to take to the helm and continue the progression of menswear.
+Of course, there are traditionalists for whom this formal-meets-casual amalgamation doesn’t sit well.
+But frankly, no one cares what they think because as Dylan once said: “Times they are a changin’.”
+It’s time for the new guard, the pioneers of both fashion and style, to take to the helm and continue the progression of menswear.

-Here are a few ways in which to expand the choice in your wardrobe without having to make wholesale changes to your existing items.
+With that in mind, here are a few ways in which to expand the styling options in your wardrobe without having to make wholesale changes to your existing items.

-The same is exactly true for the lines drawn between the formal and casual divide; as men we have never had so much choice when it comes to our style choices and the options are only getting larger, formal or casual, casual or formal, it doesn’t really matter, the choice is all yours.
+The same is exactly true for the lines drawn between the formal and casual divide; as men we have never had so much choice when it comes to our style choices and the options are only expanding.
+Formal or casual, casual or formal – it doesn’t really matter, the choice is all yours.